OskyRosky/Classification/README.md

 3.  **Features** 🤳🏽

 	•	Complete taxonomy of classification families (linear, geometric, instance-based, tree, ensemble, and neural).

 	•	Unified explanation template for every algorithm.

 	•	Evaluation and diagnostic framework with all key metrics.

 	•	Optimization and resampling strategies for better generalization.

 	•	MLOps and DevOps integration patterns.

 	•	Reproducible templates for experiments, reports, and deployment.

 4.  **Process** 👣

-1. Understand theoretical and mathematical foundations.
+	A.	Understand theoretical and mathematical foundations.

-2. Compare algorithms by intuition and assumptions.
+	B.	Compare algorithms by intuition and assumptions.

-3. Evaluate with robust metrics and diagnostic tools.
+	C.	Evaluate with robust metrics and diagnostic tools.

-4. Optimize and tune for generalization.
+	F.	Optimize and tune for generalization.

-5. Deploy and monitor using modern MLOps practices.
+	E.	Deploy and monitor using modern MLOps practices.

-6. Reproduce results and share findings transparently.
+	F.	Reproduce results and share findings transparently.

 5.  **Learning** 💡